top of page

 MEYERSON SYMPHONY CENTER

-What is it like to attend a symphony when you have a hearing impairment?
+What is it like to attend a symphony with a hearing impairment?
 Would you miss the rich, sonorous notes of the cello?
 Would the brassy, brilliant trombone be lost?

-About 20 percent of Americans report some degree of hearing loss and—for people over the age of 65—that percentage increases to 33%.
+About 20 percent of Americans report some degree of hearing loss, and—for people over 65—that percentage increases to 33%.

 With so many people experiencing mild to profound hearing loss, how does a concert hall make music accessible to everyone?